EnigmaSolvers/spacechip-titanic/README.md

 ### Goal

-To help rescue crews and retrieve the lost passengers, you are challenged to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.
+In this competition your task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
+To help you make these predictions, you're given a set of personal records recovered from the ship's damaged computer system.

 [Full competition description](https://www.kaggle.com/competitions/spaceship-titanic/overview)